archesproject/arches-docs/docs/developing/reference/import-export.txt

             AND record.tiledata->>'677f2c0f-09cc-11e7-b412-6c4008b05c4c'
             != ''

 #.
-We can then define a field be referencing that tile:
+We can then define a field by referencing that tile:

     .. code-block:: sql